 ESS engages, inspires and involves the entire community in a love of learning.
-The group organizes unique classes, facilitates discussions and creates events, such as Deis Talks and Splash, that make knowledge easily accessible to members of the community.
+The group organizes unique classes, facilitates discussions and creates events, such as TEDxBrandeisUniversity and Splash, that make knowledge easily accessible to members of the community.
 In the annual TEDxBrandeisUniversity Event, members from the Brandeis community are given the platform to share their ideas with the campus and the world.
 Splash is a community education event where hundreds of grade 6-12 youth come to campus for a day to take fun and unique classes taught by Brandeis students.

 This club seeks to decrease hunger and fight food waste by donating surplus unsold food from Brandeis dining operations and serving as an informational resource to the Brandeis community on food recovery, waste management and food inequalities.

-The purpose of the Brandeis chapter of FIMRC (Foundation for International Medical Relief of Children) is to raise money for FIMRC's international efforts, perform community service projects abroad, serve the community as an informational resource in areas such as international relief and children's aid, and give students opportunities to learn.
+The purpose of the Brandeis chapter of FIMRC (Foundation for International Medical Relief of Children) is to raise donations for FIMRC's international fundraising efforts, perform community service projects, serve the community as an informational resource in areas such as international relief and children's aid, and give students opportunities to learn.
 We are committed to educating and raising awareness in students here, as well as in communities abroad, about hygiene and health.

-Each year Brandeis sends three teams to Honduras, where each team spends the February break working on projects in one of three focus areas—medicine, public health and microfinance—as well as learning the many intricacies of Honduran and Latin American culture.
+Each year Brandeis sends three teams to Honduras, where each team spends the February break working on projects in one of two focus areas—medical or legal empowerment—as well as learning the many intricacies of Honduran and Latin American culture.

 The Waltham Group, founded in 1966, is a volunteer community service organization.
 Hundreds of student volunteers participate in outreach programs on campus and throughout the greater Waltham and Boston communities.
 Through its tutorial, recreational, mentoring and other programs, the Waltham Group responds to the needs of children and adults in the community and is a center for service and advocacy.
 The Waltham Group provides students with a meaningful volunteer and educational experience that reaches beyond the university classroom.